The Trans-Allegheny Lunatic Asylum was supposed to be a place of peace and restoration, but it soon devolved into madness and destruction.

-Worse even were the patients themselves.
-The patients whom the orderlies deemed “unable to be controlled” had been locked in cages in open spaces, in an attempt to make more bedrooms available for less worrisome patients.
+Worse still were the patients themselves.
+Those whom the orderlies deemed “unable to be controlled” had been locked in cages in open spaces, in an attempt to make more bedrooms available for less worrisome inhabitants.

-Now, the once ornate building, intended for healing but destined for destruction, sits abandoned, as if the patients simply vanished into thin air.
-Rooms are still filled with medical equipment and decrepit furniture, and wheelchairs still sit in the hallways.
+Now, the once-ornate building, intended for healing but destined for destruction, sits abandoned, as if the patients simply vanished into thin air.
+Rooms are still filled with medical equipment and decrepit furniture, and wheelchairs sit in the hallways.

-Since 2007, tours have been made available for those who wish to experience the horror firsthand.
-According to those who’ve taken them, the presence of the hundreds of patients who perished in the shocking conditions can still be felt in the hallways.
+Since 2007, tours have been made available for those who wish to see the asylum firsthand.
+Ghost hunters, the building’s most frequent visitors, say they can feel the presence of the hundreds who perished in shocking conditions.

 After reading about the Trans-Allegheny Lunatic Asylum, check out these haunting photos of mental patients from years gone by.
 Then, read about the Bedlam insane asylum.
 Finally, learn the story of Frances Farmer, the woman who was committed to an asylum against her will.